 University of Michigan Energy Survey

-NEW: VIEW THE FULL SURVEY REPORT HERE.
+VIEW THE MOST RECENT SURVEY REPORT HERE.

 Energy is one of the major issues that affects the U.S. economy, consumer wellbeing, national security and the environment.
 The topic has many dimensions and public perceptions of energy are regularly buffeted by events ranging from power outages to oil spills, from volatile prices and fears of shortages to promises of plenty as new energy technologies are developed.
 Consumers are often surveyed about particular aspects of energy and questions about energy prices are included in general economic surveys.
 However, no long-running, well-designed survey of attitudes about energy exists to date.
 The U-M Energy Survey fills that gap.